ServiceStack/ServiceStack.Text/README.md

 The fastest and most compact text-based serializer for .NET - more info on its JSV Format is on the [introductory post](http://www.servicestack.net/mythz_blog/?p=176).

-# Fast new JSV and JSON text-serialization formats optimized for serializing C# POCO types
+# Fast new JSV and JSON text-serialization formats optimized for C# POCO types

 Included in the Service Stack libraries is `TypeSerializer` - a fast, light-weight compact Text Serializer which can be used to serialize any .NET data type including your own custom POCO's and DataContract's.